wp-plugins/jch-optimize/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Fixed bug in Autoloader function that conflicts with other plugins that have classes beginning with 'JCH'
+* Fixed bug with HTML Minify removing spaces from inside pre elements when it contains other HTML elements
+* Fixed compatibility issue with plugins using PHP internal buffering eg. CDN Linker, cache plugins, etc.
+* Will delete plugin options on uninstall
+* Multisite supported
+* Fixed issue with Optimize Images not working with open_basedir setting (PRO VERSION)
+* Now able to automatically update the Pro version when your download id is saved in the plugin (PRO VERSION)

 = 1.1.4 =
-* Improved method of accessing HTML for optimization. considering levels of buffering
+* Improved method of accessing HTML for optimization considering levels of buffering
 * Corrected function used to access home url in backend so that exclude options lists can be populated
 * Fixed bug in and improved HTML minification library
 * Fixed bug with Sprite Generator